diarmidmackenzie/sdt-condensed/BPNT.md

 **BPNT Proposition IV**: The three basic psychological needs are all positively correlated with each other.

-**Deficit Needs**: Needs such as security, which only drive and energize behaviour when they are not satisfied.
+**Deficit Needs**: Needs that only drive and energize behaviour when they are not satisfied.
+For example, security.
 These needs can be understood as derivate of the basic needs: the ultimate driver is the threat to one or more of the three basic needs.

 **Criteria for Basic Psychological Needs**: In SDT, basic psychological needs are those that satisfy 6 key conditions: